 He was a founding father of cognitive linguistics, starting with his 1980 book, “Metaphors We Live By“ (co-authored with philosopher Mark Johnson).
 The book showed how immediate, concrete experience — bodily orientation, physical movement, and so on — structures our understanding of more complex and abstract experiences via “conceptual metaphors” such as “Consciousness Is Up,” “Love Is a Journey,” etc. What Gamergate should have taught us about the 'alt-right' It’s understandable that the world didn’t much care about Gamergate.

 The 2014 hashtag campaign, ostensibly founded to protest about perceived ethical failures in games journalism, clearly thrived on hate – even though many of those who aligned themselves with the movement either denied there was a problem with harassment, or wrote it off as an unfortunate side effect.
 Sure, women, minorities and progressive voices within the industry were suddenly living in fear.
-Sure, those who spoke out in their defence were quickly silenced through exhausting bursts of online abuse.
 The dark rigidity of fundamentalist rural America: a view from the inside. #Brexit, the populist surge and the crisis of complexity.
 The British vote in favour of an exit from the EU has thrown the UK’s political system into chaos and shocked Europe and the world.